cubewise-code/optimus-py/README.md

 pip install TM1py
 ```

-Clone or download the `tm-optipyzer` Repository from GitHub
+Clone or download the `optimus-py` Repository from GitHub

 ## Usage